donalthurley/articles/bitcoin.md

-## Bitcoin's Proof of Work is Causing Significant and Unnecessary Environmental Damage and Should Be Banned
+## Bitcoin's Proof of Work is Causing Significant and Unnecessary Environmental Damage
 _written by_ **Donal Hurley**

 _'Look at mother nature on the run'\